Primus (band): Classic lineup reunites again, The Chocolate Factory and The Desaturating Seven (2013–2019)

+"A Tribute to Kings" Tour and Conspiranoid (2020–2024)

 At the beginning of 2020, the band announced that they would be doing a tour in which every night they would cover Rush's 1977 album A Farewell to Kings in its entirety.
 The tour was postponed twice.
 Once due to the fact that Primus joined Slayer on their retirement tour and again due to the COVID-19 pandemic.
 In November 2020, they announced a livestream entitled "Alive From Pachyderm Station" that would air on December 11 at Primuslive.com if audience bought a ticket.
 The concert was filmed at Claypool's winery, "Claypool Cellars".
 The event marked the first time in 20 years that songs from Antipop were performed live, including the first official performance of the song (other than being played at soundcheck in Milwaukee in 1999) "Eclectic Electric".
 The "Tribute to Kings" tour commenced in August 2021 and originally wrapped up in October, followed by an encore extension beginning April 2022.

-In an August 2021 interview with The Spokesman-Review, Claypool confirmed that a new Primus album is in the works: "Some ideas are being thrown around, but we're not there yet.
+In an August 2021 interview with The Spokesman-Review, Claypool confirmed that a new Primus album was in the works: "Some ideas are being thrown around, but we're not there yet.
 We will have a new album at some point.
 We're focusing on this tour and Farewell to Kings.
 That's enough for us for now."
 In March 2022, Claypool revealed that the band was planning to release a new twelve-inch single featuring a 13-minute track called "Conspiranoia" and two songs as its b-sides.
 The Conspiranoid EP was released on April 22, 2022.
+In May 2023, Claypool stated that there had been talk of another Primus album, but added that "it [wouldn't] be anytime soon" because of his commitments to various projects.

 On August 9 and 10, 2022, Primus played the South Park 25th Anniversary Concert alongside Ween and South Park creators Matt Stone and Trey Parker.
 It was broadcast on Comedy Central on August 13 and on Paramount+ on August 14.

+Primus contributed to the song "Pablo's Hippos" on Sessanta E.P.P.P., a split EP with Puscifer and A Perfect Circle, released in March 2024 to coincide with the Sessanta tour featuring all three of the aforementioned bands.
+On a tour stop at the Sick New World festival, the band's gear got delayed due to a snow storm; rather than cancelling the show, Claypool and Lalonde simply went to a local Guitar Center and bought a pair of matching Fender guitar and bass, and performed the show with that; Claypool's bass still had the label hanging off the headstock during the show.
+They would later announce they would auction off the two instruments to the benefit to St. Jude Children's Research Hospital.